 Aunt Edith is employed to ‘tell’ the story in occasional cutaways to an odd composition where she barely peeks over the bottom half of the frame.
 Nobody’s come up with a satisfactory explanation for the odd framing, but it aligns with the eccentric graphic ideas seen in Our Town and For Whom the Bell Tolls, where Menzies designs create visual tension by jamming the actors into corners of the frame.
 Since Emery’s storytelling bits exist outside the main narrative, I’m surprised that Menzies didn’t position her in some kind of foggy ‘limbo,’ like John Newland in TV’s One Step Beyond, or Grace Kelly in Dial ‘M’ for Murder.

 The unfamiliar Veronica Hurst is quite good, and holds the screen throughout the movie.
 Hillary Brooke returns from Menzies’ Invaders from Mars.
 Neither she nor extra uninvited guest Lilian Bond is allowed to make much of an impression.
 I’m surprised that nobody mentions that Lilian Bond delivers a standout performance in the recently restored macabre James Whale classic The Old Dark House.
-White hair doesn’t really change Richard Carlson that much, so his dour attitude is mostly a drag: if Gerald is so defeated by his troubles that he has to treat Kitty so poorly, she could do better elsewhere anyway.
+White hair doesn’t really change Richard Carlson all that much, so his dour attitude is mostly a drag: if Gerald is so defeated by his troubles that he has to treat Kitty so poorly, she could do better elsewhere anyway.
 Compensating mightily is the expert Australian actor Michael Pate as William, the caretaker of Craven Castle’s mysterious secret.
 Pate plays secret agent Felix Leiter in the eccentric first TV show escapade of James Bond (1954).
-As the Apache menace of Sam Peckinpah’s Major Dundee, he makes a strong impression with less than thirty seconds of screen time.
+As the Apache menace of Sam Peckinpah’s Major Dundee, he makes a strong impression with less than forty seconds of screen time.

 The Maze paid off well for Allied Artists, mainly because they got their product to market fast, while the 3-D craze was still hot.
 Too many 3-D titles produced just a year later, including AA’s Dragonfly Squadron, were produced in depth but ended up being distributed in flat 2-D only.